alphagov/transition-config/README.md

 ### Create the required tests

-1. Create the test file for the top 250 URLs data source.
-This is done by copying an existing test `tests/integration/sample/top_250_directgov.t` and amending any references to directgov to the new website.

-2. Create the test files for the complete mappings source.
-This is done by copying the two test files under `tests/integration/ratified/directgov/` to a new directory and amending any references to directgov to the new website.
+#### Subset test

+This is a quick test of the most important urls which will be run on every deployment.

+1. Create a sample mappings file containing up to 250 urls, e.g. `tests/integration/test_data/top_250_WEBSITE_urls.csv`.
+2. Create the test script, `tests/integration/sample/top_250_WEBSITE.t` you can base it on `tests/integration/sample/top_250_directgov.t`

+#### Complete test

+This is a full integration test which is run on a nightly basis

+Create test scripts at `tests/integration/ratified/WEBSITE/` you can base them on the tests in `tests/integration/ratified/directgov/`

 ### Dry-run the post-commit build